patricou/docmanager_Front-End/README.md

 ## issues

-I have added a context-path the 2018-07-29 and after error 404 to load en.json, fr.json (i18n)
+- I have added a context-path the 2018-07-29 and after error 404 to load en.json, fr.json (i18n)
-to fix this :
+-to fix this :
-    in app.module.ts :
+    - In app.module.ts :
         return new TranslateHttpLoader(http<b>, "./assets/i18n/", ".json"</b>);
-    then to run it in dev :
+    - then to run it in dev :
         ng serve --base-href=/patdoc/
-    to build it to prod :
+    - to build it to prod :
         ng build --env=prod  --base-href=/patdoc/